sjbiaga/pisc/README.md

 Calculus
 --------

-The π-calculus process expressions are exactly as in the literature, with both ASCII and UTF-8 characters, and slight variations.
+The bioambients process expressions are exactly as in the literature, with both ASCII and UTF-8 characters, and slight variations.
 There is "match" and "mismatch", but also there is `if then else` or the sugared Elvis operator.
 Forcibly, _restriction_ is "considered" a _prefix_, besides input/output